emsquid/style.xplr/README.md

 # style.xplr

-This plugin gives a better way to interact with xplr `Style`
+This plugin gives a better way to interact with [xplr](https://xplr.dev) `Style`

 ## Requirements

-- None
+- A terminal with color support

 ## Installation